 SHORT ABSTRACT:

 Mouse fertilized eggs and early stage embryos are protected by the zona pellucida, a glycoprotein matrix that forms a barrier against gene delivery.
-Here, we describe a protocol for perforating the zona with a laser to transduce embryonic cells with lentiviral vectors and to create transgenic mice.
+This article describes a protocol for perforating the zona with a laser to transduce embryonic cells with lentiviral vectors and to create transgenic mice.

 LONG ABSTRACT:

 Lentiviruses are efficient vectors for gene delivery to mammalian cells.
 Following transduction, the lentiviral genome is stably incorporated into the host chromosome and is passed on to progeny.
 Thus, they are ideal vectors for creation of stable cell lines, in vivo delivery of indicators, and transduction of single cell fertilized eggs to create transgenic animals.
 However, mouse fertilized eggs and early stage embryos are protected by the zona pellucida, a glycoprotein matrix that forms a barrier against lentiviral gene delivery.
 Lentiviruses are too large to penetrate the zona and are typically delivered by microinjection of viral particles into the perivitelline cavity, the space between the zona and the embryonic cells.
 The requirement for highly skilled technologists and specialized equipment has minimized the use of lentiviruses for gene delivery to mouse embryos.
-Here, we describe a protocol for permeabilizing the mouse fertilized eggs by perforating the zona with a laser.
+This article describes a protocol for permeabilizing the mouse fertilized eggs by perforating the zona with a laser.
 Laser-perforation does not result in any damage to embryos and allows lentiviruses to gain access to embryonic cells for gene delivery.
 Transduced embryos can develop into blastocyst in vitro, and if implanted in pseudopregnant mice, develop into transgenic pups.
 The laser used in this protocol is effective and easy to use.
 Genes delivered by lentiviruses stably incorporate into mouse embryonic cells and are germline transmittable.
 This is an alternative method for creation of transgenic mice that requires no micromanipulation and microinjection of fertilized eggs.

 INTRODUCTION:

-Here, we describe a method for permeabilizing the zona pellucida of mouse fertilized eggs to make embryonic cells accessible for gene delivery by lentiviruses.
+This method provides detailed instructions for permeabilizing the zona pellucida of mouse fertilized eggs to make embryonic cells accessible for gene delivery by lentiviruses.
 Lentiviruses are designed by nature for efficient gene delivery to mammalian cells.
 They infect dividing and non-dividing cells and integrate the lentiviral genome into their host chromosomes1.
 The range of lentiviral host cells is readily expanded by pseudotyping the recombinant lentivirus with the vesicular stomatitis virus glycoprotein (VSV-G), due to the broad tropism of the VSV-G protein2.
 Following transduction, lentiviral genes are stably integrated and expressed as part of their host chromosomes creating an ideal tool for generating transgenic animals.
 If delivered to early stage embryonic cells, the lentiviral genome is replicated and expressed in the entire organism.
 Lentiviral transduction has led to the production of mice, rat, chicken, quail and pig3-7 among other species of transgenics.
 The typical method of lentiviral gene delivery, however, requires skilled technicians and specialized equipment to overcome the zona pellucida barrier that encapsulates the early stage embryos.
 The overall goal of this method is to describe how to permeabilize the zona using a laser to facilitate lentiviral gene delivery.

 Mammalian eggs are surrounded by the zona pellucida which hardens following fertilization to protect the fertilized eggs against polyspermy and to limit environmental interactions8,9.
 The zona forms a barrier that keeps lentiviruses away from the embryonic cells until the embryos are hatched as a blastocyst.
 Cultured mouse fertilized eggs hatch after 4 days and must be implanted into pseudopregnant mice prior to hatching for normal development into pups.
 Therefore, for transduction, lentiviruses are microinjected before hatching from the zona into the perivitelline cavity, the space between the zona and the embryonic cells.